kastriotkastrati/self/todo/README.md

 April 10, 2023.
 - [-] Do a leetcode problem
 - [-] Study - Capture the flag or Capture Vuln Docker Images

+April 11, 2023.
+- [-] Do a leetcode problem
+- [-] Study - Capture the flag or Docker Images

+April 12, 2023.
+- [-] Do a leetcode problem
+- [-] Study - Capture the flag or Docker Images

+April 13, 2023.
+- [-] Do a leetcode problem
+- [-] Study - Capture the flag or Docker Images

+April 14, 2023.
+- [-] Do a leetcode problem
+- [-] Study - Capture the flag or Docker Images

+April 15, 2023.
+- [-] Do a leetcode problem
+- [-] Study - Capture the flag or Docker Images

+April 16, 2023.
+- [-] Do a leetcode problem
+- [-] Study - Capture the flag or Docker Images

+April 17, 2023.
+- [-] Do a leetcode problem
+- [-] Study - Capture the flag or Docker Images

+April 18, 2023.
+- [-] Do a leetcode problem
+- [-] Study - Capture the flag or Docker Images

+April 19, 2023.
+- [-] Do a leetcode problem
+- [-] Study - Capture the flag or Docker Images

+April 20, 2023.
+- [-] Do a leetcode problem
+- [-] Study - Capture the flag or Docker Images

+April 21, 2023.
+- [-] Do a leetcode problem
+- [-] Study - Capture the flag or Docker Images

+April 22, 2023.
+- [-] Do a leetcode problem
+- [-] Study - Capture the flag or Docker Images

+April 23, 2023.
+- [-] Do a leetcode problem
+- [-] Study - Capture the flag or Docker Images

+April 24, 2023.
+- [-] Do a leetcode problem
+- [-] Study - Capture the flag or Docker Images

+April 25, 2023.
+- [-] Do a leetcode problem
+- [-] Study - Capture the flag or Docker Images

+April 26, 2023.
+- [-] Do a leetcode problem
+- [-] Study - Capture the flag or Docker Images

+April 27, 2023.
+- [-] Do a leetcode problem
+- [-] Study - Capture the flag or Docker Images

+April 28, 2023.
+- [-] Do a leetcode problem
+- [-] Study - Capture the flag or Docker Images

+April 29, 2023.
+- [-] Do a leetcode problem
+- [-] Study - Capture the flag or Docker Images

+April 30, 2023.
+- [-] Do a leetcode problem
+- [-] Study - Capture the flag or Docker Images

+May 1, 2023.
+- [x] Do a leetcode problem
+- [-] Study